Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/samples.md

 ![ReceiveVideo Sample](images/renderstreaming_receivevideosample.png)

-This is a sample for receiving WebRTC VideoMediaStream.
+This is a sample for receiving VideoTrack of MediaStream.
 Click `SendOfferButton` to create a new `PeerConnection` and send the Offer to server.
 You can also use any `ConnectionId`.
 In that case, enter the `ConnectionId` in the `InputField`.
-This scene uses `ReceiveVideoViewer` component to receive a VideoMediaStream.
+This scene uses `ReceiveVideoViewer` component to receive a VideoTrack of MediaStream.
 Please see [Components settings](components.md) page for details.

 > [!NOTE]